 (B) For sources with complete permit applications submitted on or after January 1, 2003: D = (Q/40) x 30 km

-(C) D is the Ozone Precursor Distance in kilometers.
+(C) D is the ozone impact distance in kilometers.
 The value for D is 100 kilometers when D is calculated to exceed 100 kilometers.
-Q is the larger of the NOx or VOC emissions increase from the source being evaluated in tons/year, and is quantified relative to the netting basis.
+Q is the larger of the NOx or VOC emissions increase above the netting basis from the source being evaluated in tons per year.

-(D) If a source is located at a distance less than D from the designated area, the source is considered to have a significant effect on the designated area.
-If the source is located at a distance equal to or greater than D, it is not considered to have a significant effect.
+(D) If a source is located closer than D from the nearest ozone designated area boundary, the source is considered to have a significant effect on the designated area.
+If the source is located at a distance equal to or greater than D from the nearest ozone designated area boundary, it is not considered to have a significant effect.

 (b) The Demonstration Method.
-An applicant may demonstrate to the Department that the source or proposed source would not significantly impact a nonattainment area or maintenance area.
+An applicant may demonstrate to DEQ that the source or proposed source would not significantly impact an ozone designated area.
 This demonstration may be based on an analysis of major topographic features, dispersion modeling, meteorological conditions, or other factors.
-If the Department determines that the source or proposed source would not significantly impact thenonattainment area or maintenance area under high ozone conditions, the Ozone Precursor Distance is zero kilometers.
+If DEQ determines that the source or proposed source would not significantly impact the designated area under high ozone conditions, the ozone impact distance is zero kilometers.

-(b) The amount and location of offsets must be determined in accordance with this subsection:
+(3) The required ratio of offsetting emissions reductions from other sources (offsets) to the emissions increase from the proposed source or modification (emissions) and the location of sources that may provide offsets is as follows:

-(A) For new or modified sources locating within a designated nonattainment area, the offset ratio is 1.1:1.
-These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area (with equal or higher nonattainment classification) that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.
+(a) For new or modified sources locating within an ozone nonattainment area, the offset ratio is 1.1:1 (offsets:emissions).
+These offsets must come from sources within either the same designated area as the new or modified source or from sources in another ozone nonattainment area with equal or higher nonattainment classification that contribute to a violation of the ozone ambient air quality standards in the same ozone designated area as the new or modified source.

-(B) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
-These offsets may come from within either the designated area or the ozone precursor distance.
+(b) For new or modified sources locating within an ozone maintenance area, the offset ratio is 1.1:1 (offsets: emissions).
+These offsets may come from sources within either the maintenance area or the ozone impact distance from the source.

-(C) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
-These offsets may come from within either the designated area or the ozone precursor distance.
+(c) For new or modified sources locating outside the designated area, but closer than the ozone impact distance of the nearest boundary of the designated area, the offset ratio is 1:1.
+These offsets may come from within either the designated area or the ozone impact distance from the source.

-(D) Offsets from outside the designated area but within the Ozone Precursor Distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
-Methods for determining offsets are described in the Ozone Precursor Offsets definition (OAR 340-225-0020(11)).

-(11) "Ozone Precursor Offsets" means the emission reductions required to offset emission increases from a major new or modified source located inside the designated nonattainment or maintenance area or within the Ozone Precursor Distance.
-Emission reductions must come from within the designated area or from within the Ozone Precursor Distance of the offsetting source as described in OAR 340-225-0090.
-The offsets determination is made by either the formula method or the demonstration method.
+(4) The amount of required offsets and the amount of provided offsets from contributing sources varies based on whether the proposed source or modification and the sources contributing offsets are located outside the designated area.
+The required offsets and the provided offsets are calculated using either the formula method or the demonstration method, as follows, except that sources located inside an ozone nonattainment area must use the formula method:

 (a) The Formula Method.